 The High Tech High Graduate School of Education, in partnership with three Southern California school districts, will leverage lesson study within a networked improvement community to explore how student-centered instruction and assessment strategies impact student mathematical understanding and achievement, particularly for Latinx and African American students.

-Robust and Equitable Measures to Identify Quality Schools (REMIQS)
+Robust and Equitable Measures to Inspire Quality Schools (REMIQS)

 This five-year research project aims to reimagine the way states, districts, and the general public think about school quality and the approaches we can count on to produce equity.

 Deeper Learning and Diffusion of Innovation and Scaled Impact of New Hampshire’s Work-Study Practices